libical/libical/doc/UsingLibical.md

 Libical defines components for groups of properties that look and act like components, but are not defined as components in the specification.
 `XDAYLIGHT` and `XSTANDARD` are notable examples.
 These pseudo components group properties within the `VTIMEZONE` components.
-For instanace, the timezone properties associated with daylight savings time starts with `BEGIN:DAYLIGHT` and ends with `END:DAYLIGHT`, just like other components, but is not defined as a component in [RFC5545][] (see [section 3.6.5][RFC5545 3.6.5])
+For instance, the timezone properties associated with daylight savings time starts with `BEGIN:DAYLIGHT` and ends with `END:DAYLIGHT`, just like other components, but is not defined as a component in [RFC5545][] (see [section 3.6.5][RFC5545 3.6.5])